-As with every Disney movie, the new “Ralph Breaks the Internet” story is jam-packed with jokes and creative moments.
-When audiences see the highly-anticipated sequel in November, many of those moments on the big screen are the result of a collaborative writing, storyboarding and editing process.
+The new “Ralph Breaks the Internet” story is jam-packed with jokes and creative moments like every Disney movie.
+When audiences see the highly-anticipated sequel in November, many of those moments on the big screen are the result of collaborative writing, storyboarding, and editing process.

 Mike Celestino, Inside the Magic: You said something during the presentation that I hear a lot at these Disney events, and that’s 100 ideas might net you one good, usable idea.
 Can you tell me how that feels to spend that much time generating that much content when so much of it doesn’t see the light of day?

 Jason Hand: I say that I’m oddly suited to be a storyboard artist because as soon as I finish something, I’m like, “Oh, I hate that,” and I want to re-do it.
 That’s just kind of my nature.
-I’m never satisfied with my own personal work.
-As far as striving to do it better, I’m like, “I could have done that better, that could have been funnier.”
+I’m never satisfied with my work.
+As far as striving to do it better, I’m like, “I could have done that better; that could have been funnier.”
 So for me, it’s part of why I’m a Storyboard Artist, to be honest.
-I think that’s part of the fun of it for me because I think we all know when it’s the right idea and when it clicks, everybody in the room goes, “Yes!”
-It’s sort of a grind to get to that point, but it’s worth it.
-It feels really good when you get it.
+I think that’s part of the fun of it for me because I think we all know when it’s the right idea, and when it clicks, everybody in the room goes, “Yes!”
+It’s a grind to get to that point, but it’s worth it.
+It feels perfect when you get it.

-Natalie Nourigat: I come from comics, and back then it was like, you’re solely responsible for whether or not this is good and if it’s working.
+Natalie Nourigat: I come from comics, and back then, it was like, you’re solely responsible for whether or not this is good and if it’s working.
 You have to finalize everything and turn it in, and it’s just done.
-In story, it’s kind of a relief to have a team backing you up that can make it better with 10 minds instead of one, and it’s not like it has to be permanent when you turn it in.
+In the story, it’s a relief to have a team backing you up that can make it better with ten minds instead of one, and it’s not like it has to be permanent when you turn it in.
 There’s room to improve it if you have better ideas later.

-Josie Trinidad: I’m always searching for the better idea but it’s exhausting.
+Josie Trinidad: I’m always searching for a better idea, but it’s exhausting.

-But like Jason says, it’s so satisfying.
+But as Jason says, it’s so satisfying.
 I’m not talented enough to have been a 2D animator, or an animator, or work in layout or anything else —

 Nourigat: I don’t believe that.

-Hand: There’s so many amazing people that come after us and actually plus everything.
-When we see our stuff start to go through animation and lighting, it’s like, “Oh my gosh, that’s a really great idea!”
-[Laughter] I can sort of separate myself from it a little bit.
+Hand: Some amazing people come after us and actually plus everything.
+When we see our stuff start to go through animation and lighting, it’s like, “Oh my gosh, that’s a great idea!”
+[Laughter] I can separate myself from it a little bit.

-Nourigat: I can say “It’s a fantastic shop of bicycles and horses” and someone else has to draw that, but wouldn’t that be a fun idea?
+Nourigat: I can say, “It’s a fantastic shop for bicycles and horses,” and someone else has to draw that, but wouldn’t that be a fun idea?

-Trinidad: So many thrown out scenes; 110 sequences, probably, thrown out.
+Trinidad: There are so many thrown-out scenes; 110 sequences are probably thrown out.

-Hand: Some of the stuff was that we don’t have rights to certain characters, because we’re working in a world of other people’s media.
-It’s like, that would have been really funny if we could have Mario [from Nintendo’s Super Mario games] in here doing this part, but it doesn’t end up working out because of that, and it’s fine and the story doesn’t actually end up needing it.
-But as individual bits, it’s like “That’s a great ‘Saturday Night Live’ bit!”
-Rich [Moore] and Phil [Johnston, the movie’s co-directors] are pretty much full of those things so it’s an endless amount of great ideas, honestly.
+Hand: Some of the stuff was that we don’t have rights to certain characters because we’re working in a world of other people’s media.
+It’s like, that would have been funny if we could have Mario [from Nintendo’s Super Mario games] in here doing this part, but it doesn’t end up working out because of that, and it’s okay, and the story doesn’t end up needing it.
+But as individual bits, it’s like, “That’s a great ‘Saturday Night Live’ bit!”
+Rich [Moore] and Phil [Johnston, the movie’s co-directors] are pretty much full of those things, so it’s an endless amount of great ideas, honestly.

 Nourigat: You could probably have a three-hour DVD.

-Trinidad: We talked about KnowsMore [voiced by Alan Tudyk] being a broken search engine that had a virus, so every fourth answer was correct, the first three were wrong.
+Trinidad: We talked about KnowsMore [voiced by Alan Tudyk] being a broken search engine with a virus, so every fourth answer was correct; the first three were wrong.
 So when Ralph went on this journey with this broken search engine to find Vanellope on the internet, that was a fun relationship.

 Hand: It was hilarious.

-Trinidad: So when we switched gears and story, KnowsMore went away but then he came back as the search engine with the aggressive auto-fill.
+Trinidad: So when we switched gears and story, KnowsMore went away, but he came back as the search engine with the aggressive auto-fill.
 So it was nice to have him come back.

 Hand: Actually, in a better iteration.